 For instructions on how to create a Birth Date Certificate: Click here

-Detailed instructions are available in the CCIA Resource Center or the Client Support Representatives can give you instructions over the phone.
-1.877.909.2333
+Detailed instructions are available in the CLTS Resource Centre at CLTS-Submit Events-Animal Events-birth Date or the Client Support Representatives can give you instructions over the phone.
+1.877.909.2333.

 Each auction mart has different requirements; we recommend calling the auction mart ahead of time to find out if they do require a birth certificate.
 Presenting a birth certificate is the only way to prove age verification at the point of sale.

 How do I prevent Age Verification issues when purchasing animals?

 - Check animals’ Birth Dates prior to purchasing.
 Any Canadian Livestock Tracking System (CLTS) users can see Birth Dates by RFID tag number.